seanreed1111/recordly1/TTD_original.md

 !User can sign in
 !User can see their album collection after signing in

-User can SEARCH through their collection for any prefix or word
+!User can SEARCH through their collection for any prefix or word

 user can add a new album and input its data, including
     !album name